OliHarris/fullstackopen-part2/README.md

 Basically has four projects:

 - App-notes
-- App-courses (uses json-server; change db-notes.json to db.json)
+- App-courses (uses json-server; change root 'db-notes.json' to 'db.json')
-- App-phonebook (uses json-server; change db-phonebook.json to db.json)
+- App-phonebook (uses json-server; change root 'db-phonebook.json' to 'db.json')
 - App-countries <--default

 This can be switched in the main.jsx file.

 ## Notes 2

-In the 'rest-api' folder, you will need to provide your own API string from https://openweathermap.org - in a root .env file.
+In the 'rest-api' folder, you will need to provide your own API string from https://openweathermap.org - in a root '.env' file.

 Format 'VITE_SOME_KEY='